simonscmap/CMAP_docs/_build/html/_sources/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_variable_long_name.rst.txt

     :Parameters:
         **tableName: string**
-            The name of table associated with the dataset.
+            The name of the table associated with the dataset.
 A full list of table names can be found in the :ref:`Catalog`.
         **variable: string or list of string**
             Variable short name.
 A full list of variable short names can be found in the :ref:`Catalog`.